 2420 - Grading and Progress Reports

-• Policy
+- Policy

-The district will issue grades and written or electronic progress reports and provide opportunities for parent conferences to serves as a basis for continuous evaluation of the student's performance and to help in determining changes that should be made to effect improvement.
+The district will issue grades and written or electronic progress reports and provide opportunities for parent conferences to serve as a basis for continuous evaluation of the student's performance and to help in determining changes that should be made to effect improvement.
 These written and verbal reports will be designed to provide information that will be helpful to the student, teacher, counselor, and parent.

 The district will comply with the marking/grading system incorporated into the statewide standardized high school transcript.
 Secondary students’ grade points will be reported for each term, individually and cumulatively.